 When consulting with your attorney, make sure to go through all your options and discuss everything with them.
 There are some strategies and pieces of evidence that can not only help your case, but actually take the offensive against the state’s case.
 For example, gathering all financial documents or inventories or computer files which prove the transactions and providing them to your attorney first so he can respond to the state’s accusations with proof.
 Another common option is to settle any civil claim out of court, thus defusing any criminal case and which often may allow you to keep the details of the case confidential, thus protecting your reputation.
 Of course, it is also important to prepare for a court battle with a seasoned white collar crime attorney who will aggressively fight for your rights.

 Many people who contact an attorney are hesitant to talk openly with their attorney because they are embarrassed, or they want to maintain the belief that they actually didn’t commit a crime.
 Whether you are innocent or not, speaking openly about every aspect of your case with your attorney is the only way that they will be able to defend you effectively in court.
-You lawyer can minimize the negative aspects of your case if you tell them everything.
+Your lawyer can minimize the negative aspects of your case if you tell them everything.
 Your attorney is legally obligated to act in your best interest, and they are not allowed to share things you don’t want them to about your case.
-Working together with your attorney you will have the best chance at getting the results you need, so for an experienced and trustworthy white collar criminal attorney, call our office at (904) 285-4LAW.